Kanishk-Srivastava/TweeBot/README.md

 - Then create an app which will provide you with **Consumer API keys** and **Access keys** in the keys and token section.
 - For Weather API, go to <a href="https://openweathermap.org/" target="_blank">`https://openweathermap.org/`</a> and obtain the API keys.
 - Check your Python version in terminal/command line using `python --version` or `python3 --version`.
-- You can also use pythonanywhere.com.
+- You can also use pythonanywhere.com and host the python script so that it works even if you shut down your computer. *Needs to be refreshed every 7-8 hours if using the free account.*

 ## Libraries used
 - **Tweepy** *Used to access the Twitter API*